oaeproject/Hilary/README.md

 ##### PDFTK Server (only if preview processor is desired)

 Download and install [PDFTK Server](http://www.pdflabs.com/tools/pdftk-server/).
 This dependency takes care of splitting PDF files into individual pages.

-> Note: PDFTK server cannot (currently) be installed using Homebrew.
-For OS X, the installer available at the above web page will install the application and its dependencies.

 ##### pdf2htmlEX (only if preview processor is desired)